Olliver's Adventures: Production

 The pilot special cost about $500,000 (US$330,000) to produce, and was originally distributed by Cochran Entertainment.

 Telecast and home media

 Olliver's Adventures originally aired on Teletoon on September 3, 2002 with the first 13 episodes.
 It consisted 117 shorts or 39 episodes of 3 shorts each, along with a pilot special.
 The final episode aired on March 20, 2005.
-In the USA, the show aired on Animania HD.
+In the U.S., the show formerly aired on Animania HD.

-Season 1 is available on Tubi.
-The first 6 episodes (18 shorts) have also been released on Ameba TV.
+Season 1 of the show used to be on Tubi, but have since become unavailable to watch.
+The first 6 episodes (18 shorts) also used to be released on Ameba TV, but is now unavailable to watch as well.